Remember what it was like being a teenager?

 Youth Effectiveness Training is an 18-hour program which is divided into 12, 90-minute segments for easy integration into a life skills or similar program.
 The workshop includes creative activities, games and skill-book exercises that appeal to kids.
 They also participate in role playing and other engaging activities that make it fun for them to learn the Y.E.T. skills.

-It is designed for youth between the ages of 12 and 18 years, both those who are coping rather well and also those who are having difficulty taking responsibility for their lives or those having problems at school or strained relationships at home.
+It is designed for youth 13 years of age and older, both those who are coping rather well and also those who are having difficulty taking responsibility for their lives or those having problems at school or strained relationships at home.

 Y.E.T. provides kids with healthy alternatives to self-defeating coping mechanisms such as rebellion, retaliation, lying, running away, using drugs and the like.
 Read a Blog from a Y.E.T.
 Instructor that describes the power of this workshop!